nctu6/ollama/docs/tutorials/fly-gpu.md

 Enjoy your homemade chocolate chip cookies!
 ```

 When you set it up like this, it will automatically turn off when you're done using it.
 Then when you access it again, it will automatically turn back on.
 This is a great way to save money on GPU instances when you're not using them.
-If you want a persistent wake-on-use connection to your Ollama instance, you can set up a [connection to your Fly network using WireGuard](https://fly.io/docs/reference/private-networking/#discovering-apps-through-dns-on-a-wireguard-connection).
-Then you can access your Ollama instance at `http://your-app-name.flycast`.
+If you want a persistent wake-on-use connection to your Unieai instance, you can set up a [connection to your Fly network using WireGuard](https://fly.io/docs/reference/private-networking/#discovering-apps-through-dns-on-a-wireguard-connection).
+Then you can access your Unieai instance at `http://your-app-name.flycast`.

 And that's it!